 – compliance with relevant legislative requirements.

 8.1.4 The Committee shall report to the main Board and make appropriate recommendations based on the above review.
-The Committee shall at the request of the Board advise the Board whether the annual report and accounts, taken as a whole, are fair, balanced and understandable and provide the information necessary for the Company’s shareholders to assess the Group’s performance, business model and strategy.
+The Committee shall at the request of the Board advise the Board whether the annual report and accounts, taken as a whole, are fair, balanced and understandable and provide the information necessary for the Company’s shareholders to assess the Group’s position and performance, business model and strategy.
 The Committee shall recommend to the Board whether or not to approve the financial statements of the Company/Group.

 8.1.5 The Committee shall determine whether or not proper books of account have been kept in accordance with legislation.